cannatag/ldap3/docs/manual/source/connections.rst

     * size_limit: maximum number of entries returned by the search (defaults to None).
-      If None the whole set of found entries is returned, unless the server has a more restrictive constrain.
+      If None the whole set of found entries is returned, unless the server has a more restrictive constrai.

     * time_limit: number of seconds allowed for the search (defaults to None).
       If None the search can take an unlimited amount of time, unless the server has a more restrictive constrain.